-Forgiveness is essential in a long-term relationship.
-Bitterness is something that kills not just a relationship, but the soul of the person who feels it.
+Forgiveness is essential in a long-term relationship because bitterness is something that kills not just a relationship, but the soul of the person who feels it.
 If you’re blinded by the past, there’s absolutely no way you can see the effort or the good in the present.

 - If you’ve ignored your relationship, it badly needs your attention.
 Now.
 In the present.
 Not later.
-Not after the kids are gone.
+Not after the kids are gone or the promotion is won.
 Today.

 Those are excuses, not reasons to put off tending to your relationship.
 Marriage can’t take a back seat or it will die a slow death.